creedmangrum/starter-webapp/README.md

-## This is a Create React App starter that basically just adds initial configuration for Apollo and hooks up to the starter-api.
+## This is a Create React App starter that basically just adds initial configuration for Apollo (>v2) and hooks up to the starter-api.

 ## Initial Setup

-This requires the api to be set up and running locally, or the api to be pushed live somewhere.
+This requires the sister-api to be set up and running locally, or your own GraphQL API that you have set up.

 clone the repo